Coherent-Partners/spark-python-sdk/docs/readme.md

 asyncio.run(main())
 ```

-As you can see, the asynchronous client is quite similar to the synchronous client,
+As you can see, `Spark.AsyncClient` is quite similar to the synchronous client,
 but with the addition of the `async` keyword.
 The `asyncio.run` function is used to
 run the asynchronous `main()` function.

-With that said, even though most of the examples in this guide use the synchronous c
+With that said, even though most of the examples in this guide use the synchronous
-lient, you are welcome to use the asynchronous client as they are both fully compatible.
+client, you are welcome to use the asynchronous client as they are both fully compatible.

 ### Context Manager